 During the 1980s and 1990s, the Party’s then Leader, John Alderdice, was a well known figure within Northern Irish politics.
 When the Northern Ireland Assembly was created in the aftermath of the Good Friday Agreement, the now Lord Alderdice, became the first Speaker of the Northern Ireland Assembly,

-In the 2010 General Election the Alliance Party made headlines when Party Leader Naomi Long ousted Democratic Unionist Party Leader Peter Robinson from his Belfast East seat with a 22.6% swing.
+In the 2010 General Election, the Alliance Party made headlines when the Party’s Leader, Naomi Long, ousted the rival Democratic Unionist Party Leader, Peter Robinson, from his Belfast East seat with a 22.6% swing.
 However, the DUP won back the East Belfast seat in the 2015 election.